liuyeming1997/blockChainGame/README.md

 # BlockChain Game
 ## 1. Introduction
 This project implements a **GoBang** game in a smart-contract and a web3 interface to play it.
+You can also see https://www.youtube.com/watch?v=k4xFePNKYrE.
+This video also introduce this project.

 ## 2. Building
 This project requires: